-The aberdeen is the most commonly used freshwater hook, made from shaped wire which will bend before breaking, this allows the aberdeen to be bent back into shape several times before the hook loses strength.
+The Classic Aberdeen is the most commonly used freshwater hook, made from shaped wire which will bend before breaking, this allows the aberdeen to be bent back into shape several times before the hook loses strength.

 From these types many modified styles have been created like the bait keepers which has additionally barbs on the shank and weedless hooks which has a wire clip designed to prevent snagging.
 There are true-turns, trebles, duals, and barbless - well you get the idea.